Chest3rHub/ShopApp/README.md

 ordering by price ascending and descending, connecting to a consultant and leaving feedback, changing password, displaying placed orders,
-    -for admin: adding, editing and removing products, editing available quantity and sizes, viewing all employees and their feedback left by customers, viewing all customers and their orders, cancelling orders, displaying revenue, changing password (self and everyone else's), hiring and firing every employee, rating employees, changing product price
+    -for admin: adding, editing and removing products, editing available quantity and sizes, viewing all employees and their feedback (as a list and average rating) left by customers and sorting them by few factors, viewing all customers and their orders, cancelling orders, displaying revenue, changing password (self and everyone else's), hiring and firing employees, rating employees, changing product price
     -for manager: viewing employees and their feedback left by customers, rating employees, ordering employees by salary, hire date, name and surname, hiring and firing employees like Consultant, changing password, viewing revenue, adding and removing products, changing product price